mounikapalli/Hotel-Domain-Analysis/README.md

 Feel free to explore the repository and utilize the notebooks and scripts to understand the data analysis process and findings.

 ## Contact
-For any queries or further collaboration, please reach out via [Mail](monimounika2468@gmail.com)
+For any queries or further collaboration, please reach out via Mail (monimounika2468@gmail.com)

 This project showcases the application of data analysis techniques to solve real-world business problems in the hotel industry.
 By mastering essential Python libraries and methodologies, valuable insights have been derived to support Atliq Grands in enhancing customer retention and boosting revenue.